-In the future additional parameters may need to be considered.
-Rivers play a role in transporting carbon, nitrogen, nutrients, and suspended sediments that influence the quality and biodiversity of surface waters, riparian environments and the functioning of coastal zones.
-Rivers are also extensively used in industry, especially for cooling, and this brings an increasing need to monitor river temperature.
+In the future, additional parameters may need to be considered.
+Rivers play a role in transporting carbon, nitrogen, nutrients and suspended sediments that influence the quality and biodiversity of surface waters, riparian environments and the functioning of coastal zones.
+Rivers are also extensively used in industry, especially for cooling, which increases the need to monitor river temperature.